TCPA Robocalls Settlement

 In July 2015, the judge ruled in Ms. King’s favor, awarding her a staggering $229,500.00 ($1,500.00 per call).

-Morgan & Morgan has long handled lawsuits on behalf of consumers who received unwanted calls from debt collectors, banks, and other companies.
-Under the TCPA, individuals must provide express consent to receive certain types of calls.
-Consumers have the right to tell these companies to stop calling.
+Our firm has long handled lawsuits on behalf of consumers who received unwanted calls from debt collectors, banks, and other companies.
 For each unwanted call, a consumer may be able to collect between $500 and $1,500.